MauritsBleeker/Bi-STET/README.md

 The base source-code for this project comes from: http://nlp.seas.harvard.edu/2018/04/03/attention.html

-I have tried to keep te code as general as possible.
+I have tried to keep the code as general as possible.
 However, some elements of the pipeline are specially for the environment I worked with.

 ## Model weights and reproducibility